Martin Luther: Birth and early life

 Martin Luther was born on 10 November 1483 to Hans Luder (or Ludher, later Luther) and his wife Margarethe (née Lindemann) in Eisleben, County of Mansfeld, in the Holy Roman Empire.
-Luther was baptized the next morning on the feast day of Martin of Tours.
+Luther was baptised the next morning on the feast day of Martin of Tours.

-In 1484, his family moved to Mansfeld, where his father was a leaseholder of copper mines and smelters and served as one of four citizen representatives on the local council; in 1492, he was elected as a town councilor.
-The religious scholar Martin Marty describes Luther's mother as a hard-working woman of "trading-class stock and middling means", contrary to Luther's enemies, who labeled her a whore and bath attendant.
+In 1484 his family moved to Mansfeld, where his father was a leaseholder of copper mines and smelters and served as one of four citizen representatives on the local council; in 1492 he was elected as a town councillor.
+The Lutheran scholar Martin E. Marty describes Luther's mother as a hard-working woman of "trading-class stock and middling means", contrary to Luther's enemies, who labelled her a whore and bath attendant.

-Luther had several brothers and sisters and is known to have been close to one of them, Jacob.
+Luther had several brothers and sisters and is known to have been close to one of them, Jakob.

 Education

-Hans Luther, Martin's father, was determined to see Martin, his eldest son, become a lawyer.
-He sent Martin to Latin schools in Mansfeld, then Magdeburg in 1497, where he attended the Brethren of the Common Life, a school operated by a lay group, and Eisenach in 1498.
-The three schools focused on the so-called "trivium": grammar, rhetoric, and logic.
+Hans was determined to see Martin, his eldest son, become a lawyer.
+He sent him to Latin schools in Mansfeld, then Magdeburg in 1497, where he attended the Brethren of the Common Life, a school operated by a lay group, and Eisenach in 1498.
+The three schools focused on the trivium: grammar, logic and rhetoric.
 Luther later compared his education there to purgatory and hell.

-In 1501, at age 17, Martin entered the University of Erfurt, which he later described as a beerhouse and whorehouse.
-He was made to wake at 4 a.m. for "a day of rote learning and often wearying spiritual exercises."
+In 1501, at age 17, Luther entered the University of Erfurt, which he later described as a beer house and whorehouse.
+He was made to wake at 4 am for "a day of rote learning and often wearying spiritual exercises."
 He received his master's degree in 1505.

-In accordance with his father's wishes, Luther enrolled in law but dropped out almost immediately, believing that law was an uncertain profession.
+In accordance with his father's wishes, Luther enrolled in law, but dropped out almost immediately, believing that law was an uncertain profession.
 Luther instead sought assurances about life and was drawn to theology and philosophy, expressing interest in Aristotle, William of Ockham, and Gabriel Biel.
 He was deeply influenced by two tutors, Bartholomaeus Arnoldi von Usingen and Jodocus Trutfetter, who taught him to be suspicious of even the greatest thinkers and to test everything himself by experience.

 Philosophy proved to be unsatisfying to Luther because it offered assurance about the use of reason but none about loving God, which Luther believed was more important.
 Reason could not lead men to God, Luther felt, and he thereafter developed a love-hate relationship with Aristotle over Aristotle's emphasis on reason.
 For Luther, reason could be used to question men and institutions, but not God.
 Human beings could learn about God only through divine revelation, he believed, leading him to view scripture as increasingly important.